 To maximize the value of your content, you’ll need to rethink your approach to content and work in cross-functional teams.

 Cross-functional teams help you take advantage of your headless CMS.
-By gathering everyone involved in creating digital experiences — from UX designers to editors to product owner — a system that works for everyone can be designed from the start.
+By gathering everyone involved in creating digital experiences — from UX designers to editors to product owners — a system that works for everyone can be designed from the start.

 Take inventory of your channels.
 What channels do you currently have and who are the people managing them?